 Colorectal cancer can show symptoms, such as bleeding, pain, or an increase or decrease in bowel movements.
 Blood can be seen in the stool or make it look darker.
 If you show signs of colon or rectal cancer, and/or would like to schedule a colonoscopy, contact your local gastroenterologist.
 Patients will need a referral and an order for a colonoscopy from their primary care provider.
 Patients should also check their insurance to see if colonoscopies are covered.

-Trinity Health Gastroenterology includes Ira Paul Michaelson, MD, and Bonnie Ler, FNP-C. Their offices are located at Health Center – Medical Arts, 400 Burdick Expy E, Minot.
-For appointments or consultations, please call 701-857-7389.
+Trinity Health Gastroenterology includes Ira Paul Michaelson, MD, Bonnie Ler, FNP-C, and Kristy Leier, FNP.
+Their offices are located on the fifth floor of the Medical Office Building, 2305 37th Ave SW, Minot.
+For appointments or consultations, please call 701-418-7560.

 Men who are between the ages of 40 to 70 and are overweight or obese should be tested.
 If you have risk factors for type 2 diabetes or heart disease, or if your blood pressure is higher than 135/80, or if you use medication to control blood pressure, speak with your healthcare provider about whether you should be tested and how often.